DEGREES of FEAR & ANGER

-We were only treated as a burden, a nuisance or as a useful ‘tool’.
+For many of us, we were treated only as a burden, a nuisance or as a useful ‘tool’.

-So now we need to become visible to ourselves & choose healthy people to correctly mirror us (validate) – people who have good boundaries & a clear sense of their True Self.
-(MORE…..The Anger Thermostat: What’s Your Upset Temperature?)
+So now we need to become visible to ourselves & choose healthy people to correctly mirror us (validate) – people who have good boundaries & a clear sense of their own True Self.
+(MORE…..The Anger Thermostat)

 Intermittent Explosive Disorder (IED)

-Periodic eruptions of anger & rage, not in proportion to circumstances, most commonly seen in impulsive young men.
-They may threaten, assault others, harm themselves, or destroy property.
-These eruptions come after a period of heightened internal tension, followed by feelings of emotional release & then immediate regret
+Periodic eruptions of anger & rage, which are not in proportion to circumstances, most commonly seen in impulsive young men – but also for some ACoAs.
+In this state they may threaten, assault others, harm themselves, or destroy property.
+Such eruptions come after a period of heightened internal tension, followed by a feeling of emotional release, & then immediate regret

-Depressive Disorders – Diminished self-esteem, heightened self-pity, irritability, low mood, reduced frustration tolerance – which can create anger-control problems.
-Men are less likely to report depression & anxiety disorders, but shame is an underlying cause.
-For women it’s more likely fear of abandonment, loss & rejection.
+Diminished self-esteem, heightened self-pity, irritability, low mood, reduced frustration tolerance – which can create anger-control problems.
+Men are less likely to report depression & anxiety, with ego-shame an underlying cause.
+For women it’s more likely fear-of-abandonment, loss & rejection.

-This group includes Generalized Anxiety, Panic attacks, PTSD, & Phobias.
-Also, OCD (Obsessive-Compulsive Disorder – mainly chemical) sets the stage for resentments, because the person is more likely to hang on to envy/jealousy, fear of abandonment, & fantasies of being disrespected, harmed or victimized.
+This group includes those with Generalized Anxiety, Panic attacks, PTSD, & Phobias.
+Also, OCD (mainly physical), setting the stage for resentments, because the person is more likely to hang on to envy / jealousy, fear of abandonment, & fantasies of being disrespected, harmed or victimized.

-Personality Disorders are characterized by rigidity & denial.
+Personality Disorders are characterized by overall rigidity & denial.

-• Obsessive Compulsive Personality Disorder people (OCPD – mainly psychological) are demanding, judgmental & perfectionistic.
-OCD & OCPD sufferers act as if their life depends on reaching a particular goal or having their demands met.
+• Obsessive Compulsives (OCPD – mainly psychological) are demanding, judgmental & perfectionistic.
+OCD / OCPD sufferers act as if their life depends on reaching a particular goal or having their demands met.
 Anger rises when those are frustrated

 • Narcissists (NPD) are subject to rage reactions when their desperate need for attention or admiration is frustrated